paglySalva/COMP09120_CSA/w03_lab_exercises/terraform_basics/README.md

-# Terraform Basics Tutorial
+# COMP09120 - Cloud Services & Architectures (Week 03)

-Welcome to your first Terraform lab!
-This tutorial will guide you through the fundamentals of Infrastructure as Code (IaC) using Terraform to create AWS resources.
+This guide will walk you through the fundamentals of Infrastructure as Code (IaC) using Terraform to provision AWS resources.
+We'll use the existing configuration files in this directory to learn core Terraform concepts and commands.

 ## What is Terraform?